Furkanzmc/qtws-2025-great-migration/slides.md

 - Pure QML/Qt Quick GUI implementation
 - Lots and lots of data to transfer to GUI and back
 - Extensive use of an internal data structure that we cannot change

 ---

+# What is the problem we are trying to solve?

+- Reduce code bloat
+- Improve productivity
+- Make our system more configurable

+---

+# How do we represent data?

+---